 Gift paper to padding: We all know people who open gifts with reckless abandon leaving irregular patches all about the floor.
 Save that paper.
 You can use these crumpled up pieces as padding for gift bags or use it to store delicate objects.

-Make your own custom ornament: Each year save some of the giftwrap from the holiday and curl swatches of them to make a keepsake ornament to remember each year.
+Make your own custom ornament: Each year save some of the giftwrap from the holiday and make a unique paper ornament to remember each year.

 Food and tablescapes